Tovana-AI/gpt-memory/README.md

 <h3>Memory Driven Reasoning for Smarter AI Agents</h3>

 GPT Memory is a library powered by Tovana that introduces a new approach to improving LLM reasoning through actionable insights (beliefs) derived from continuous interactions and long term memory.
-Supercharge your AI agents with personalized, context-aware responses.
+Empower your AI agents with personalized, context-aware responses.

 [![PyPI version](https://img.shields.io/pypi/v/tovana?logo=pypi&logoColor=white&style=flat)](https://badge.fury.io/py/tovana)
 [![License: Apache 2](https://img.shields.io/badge/License-Apache-yellow.svg)](https://opensource.org/license/apache-2-0)
 </div>

-## Why Tovana?
+## Why GPT Memory?

 Current LLMs face significant limitations in their ability to learn and adapt from user-specific interactions over time.
 While LLMs excel at processing vast amounts of data, they struggle with ongoing personalization and context-aware learning.
 This gap restricts their ability to provide truly adaptive and evolving AI experiences.

-Tovana aims to address these challenges by providing a comprehensive memory and belief management framework for AI agents.
+Our Memory manager aims to address these challenges by providing a comprehensive memory and belief management framework for AI agents.
 Its core concept revolves around converting experiences (events) into memories, which in turn shape beliefs.
 These beliefs then influence the agent's reasoning, responses, and actions.

-By simulating human-like memory processes, Tovana enables more personalized, adaptive, and context-aware AI interactions.
+By simulating human-like memory processes, GPT Memory enables more personalized, adaptive, and context-aware AI interactions.
 This framework bridges the gap between static knowledge bases and dynamic, experience-based learning, allowing AI agents to evolve their understanding and behavior over time.
-Tovana offers a powerful tool to create AI applications that can learn from and adapt to individual users, leading to more engaging and effective AI-driven experiences.
 ## 🌟 Features

 | Feature                          | Status      | Description                                                                                 |